Menu Close

 Executive Director

 Marilyn McCombe holds a bachelor’s degree in Mathematics from the University of Virginia, and a master’s degree in Operations Research from the Air Force Institute of Technology.
-After ten years in the U.S. Air Force and the birth of her two daughters, Marilyn moved back to her home state of Virginia to live near family.
-Her daughter with Down syndrome launched her into a second career supporting people with disabilities.
-After graduating from the Virginia Board for People with Disabilities Partners in Policymaking 10-month training program, Marilyn worked for 12 years as the Parent Resource Center Coordinator for the Fauquier County Public Schools.
+After ten years in the U.S. Air Force and the birth of her two daughters, Marilyn moved back to her home state of Virginia in 2003 to live near family.
+Her youngest daughter who has Down syndrome launched her into a second career supporting people with disabilities.
+In 2007, after graduating from the Virginia Board for People with Disabilities Partners in Policymaking 10-month training program, Marilyn worked for 12 years as the Parent Resource Center Coordinator for the Fauquier County Public Schools.
 She was a founding board member of The Arc of North Central Virginia, and currently serves as the founding Chair of the disAbility Coalition of North Central Virginia.

-Marilyn has served for 16+ years on the Fauquier County Special Education Advisory Committee.
-She is a member of the first Leadership Fauquier graduating class, and currently serves as co-chair of the Partnership for Community Resources.
+Marilyn has served for 17+ years on the Fauquier County Special Education Advisory Committee and was a member of the 2016 Leadership Fauquier graduating class.
 Marilyn’s daughters are a daily source of inspiration and encouragement for her growth and learning.

 Amy Hunter*